dekuNukem/duckyPad/README.md

 ### Switches

-In theory you can use any cherry MX style 3-pin switches you like, however, because there are backlights underneath, you need to find one that has an opening for the LED, and has a clear case to let the light shine through.
+In theory you can use any cherry MX style 3-pin switches you like, however, because there are backlights underneath, you need to find one that has an opening for the LED, and a translucent case to let the light shine through.

 I used Gateron RGB switches, they are perfectly designed for this kind of usage, translucent case with a large opening for LED.
 I used greens but there are other colors to choose from as well.